 The Care Plan Contributor receives Activity Definition resource provided by the Care Plan Definition using the Provide Activity Definition transaction (PCC-68).
-Care Plan Contributor uses FHIR $Apply operation to generate or update a Care Plan with corresponding request or task resources.
-The Care Plan Contributor uses existing business logic to act on the request or task resources in the generated Care Plan.
+Care Plan Contributor uses FHIR $Apply operation to generate or update a Care Plan and/or Care Team with corresponding request or task resources.
+The Care Plan Contributor uses existing business logic to act on the request or task resources in the generated Care Plan and/or Care Team.

 3.69.4.1.1 Trigger Events